 - The ratio of total cholesterol to HDL

 Inflammation promotes heart disease

-Most chronic health disorders, including heart disease, can be traced back to systemic inflammation.
+Most chronic health disorders, including heart disease, can be traced back to systemic.
 A diet high in sugars and processed carbs, a sedentary lifestyle, smoking, excessive drinking, chronic stress, gut infections, unmanaged autoimmunity, and chronic infections can all cause chronic inflammation.
-People with elevated systemic inflammation, which is measured by a blood marker called C-reactive protein (CRP) have a higher risk for heart disease than those with high cholesterol.
+People with elevated systemic inflammation, which is measured by a blood marker called C-reactive protein (CRP) have a higher risk of heart disease than those with high cholesterol.
 Even normal cholesterol does not protect those with high CRP from the risks of heart disease.